 "A NEW MULTI-PURPOSE STADIUM [roofed] AND METRO POOL AND SPORTS HUB," Barbadoes St & Moorhouse Ave.

-"A NEW JUSTICE AND EMERGENCY SERVICES PRECINCT," Tuam St. The Tower / Court House, Durham St Nth, had survived the quakes OK.
-Duplication.
+"A NEW JUSTICE AND EMERGENCY SERVICES PRECINCT," Tuam St. Never mind The Tower / Court House, Durham St Nth surviving the quakes!

-"A NEW PERFORMING ARTS PRECINCT," Colombo St / Armagh St, opp new Convention Centre / Te Pae & new Central Library / Turanga.
-Duplication of nearby Town Hall performing arts facilities & hotels' convention facilities.
+"A NEW PERFORMING ARTS PRECINCT," Colombo St / Armagh St opposite the new Convention Centre / Te Pae & new Central Library / Turanga.
+That was duplication of nearby Town Hall's performing arts facilities & hotels' convention facilities.

-Also reported was a new Maori Cultural Centre to be erected on the Crowne Plaza Hotel demolition site, Kilmore St. (That idea fizzled).
-More duplication, as there were already Maori maraes all over town.
-Would those existing Maori cultural centres be disused?
+Also reported: a new Maori Cultural Centre to be erected on Crowne Plaza Hotel demolition-site, Kilmore St. (That idea fizzled).
+More duplication, as there were Maori maraes all over town.

 Who would pay?